 During this period of school vacations, the lack of snow at certain neighbouring stations also leads skiers to opt for higher, snow-covered ski stations.

-In general, “skier customers prefer high-altitude resorts, while vacation clients tend to focus on medium-sized ski stations, but also other activities.
+In general, “skier customers prefer high-altitude resorts, while vacation clients tend to focus on medium-sized ski resorts, but also other activities.
 Mountain vacations for them are synonymous with skiing, but also a change of scenery and well-being”, specifies Jean-Marc Silva for France Montagnes.

-Diversification of ski stations
+Diversification of ski resorts

 In addition to skiing, the resorts have been innovating for many years to offer new experiences to their visitors.
 Proof of this is the success of the complementary activities to skiing in mountain destinations.